danhiel/Greed-Dice-Game/README.md

 ## My Questions

-- What are the win conditions of the dice game?
+- Are we implementing the game with a 6-sided dice?
+- Does total score reset every time the user rolls the dice?

 ## My Assumptions